Accessibility statement for the Met Office website

 The first website accessibility audit was carried out in February 2019.
 The audit included a representative number of areas on our site which saw the highest traffic.

-The most recent audit was carried out from January to March 2021.
+The site was last audited from January to March 2021.
 The sample of the site audited was chosen to give an accurate representation of the Met Office website as a whole.
 It included all pages on our website that can be accessed through the navigation bar, the most popular pages in terms of user traffic and pages that include the variety of components we display across the site.
-The audit also looked at a representative sample of our pages that have content manually created and published through our content management system.
-Any non-accessible content discovered has been added to the accessibility statement with timelines for when the issue will be resolved.